codevoider/udacity-datastreaming-sf-crime-statistics/README.md

 # SF Crime Statistics using Kafka and Spark Streaming
-as part of Udacity Data Streaming nanodegree
+As part of Udacity Data Streaming nanodegree, this application demonstrates how Kafka producer produce messages into the Kafka topic and how we integrate Kafka with Spark streaming.

 ## Environment
 - Java JDK 1.8